 Bucks Copyright and Fair Use Resource Guide

 The Center for Social Media.
 (2012).
 The code of best practices in fair use for media literacy education.
 Retrieved from http://www.centerforsocialmedia.org/fair-use/related-materials/codes/code-best-practices-fair-use-media-literacy-education

 Questions & answers on copyright for the campus community.
 Washington, DC : Association of American Publishers ; Oberlin, OH : National Association of College Stores ; Washington, DC : Software & Information Industry Association, c2006.7th ed. http://www.nacs.org/toolsresources/cmip/copyright/questions.aspx

 Individual copies for Bucks faculty and staff are available from the Copyright Liaison.

-These materials are available in the Bucks Library; link to the library catalog to search for more materials on the topic.
-Or, link to an automatic search for the subject " copyright" in library catalog.
+Link to an automatic search for the subject " copyright" in library catalog.